tomheaton/mcjty-website/www/docs/mods/enigma/commands.md

 * `pscope <id> <expression>`: This command starts a new player scope for every active player and with the given unique ID.
 * `on <event> [<parameters>]`: Define a bit of code that will be executed when a certain event happens provided the parent scope is active.
 * `block <name>`: Use this to define a block of code that you can call (using the 'call' command) from different places.
 A block of code has to be defined in the current scope or one of the parent scopes.
 It will start looking in the current scope first and then go through all parents until it comes to the root.
 Blocks that are defined in the root scope are available everywhere.
-* `for <variable> <start> <end> <name>`: This command will repeat the given block of code for the given local variable.
-The variable will start at the given start value and will increase by one every time the block is executed until it reaches the end value (exclusive).

 ## Supported Events